argoproj/argo-cd/docs/operator-manual/rbac.md

     g, my-org:team-qa, role:tester
 ```

+## Compressing the policy CSV

+Argo CD supports gzipped versions of policy in order to reduce the size of the ConfigMap in etcd, which is limited to a maximum of 1 MiB.

+To make use of this feature, gzip-compress the policy CSV and base64 encode it, then place it in the ConfigMap at the `policy.csv.gz` key.
+Argo CD will automatically decode and decompress it.

+Composition policy files are supported in the same manner, by adding `.gz` to the end of the key.

+Gzipped and ungzipped versions of the same policy file will be treated as an error; e.g., you cannot provide both `policy.csv` and `policy.csv.gz`, or `policy.overlay-1.csv` and `policy.overlay-1.csv.gz`.

+Gzipped and ungzipped versions may otherwise be mixed and matched; e.g. it is permissible to provide `policy.csv.gz` which is gzipped, but then add uncompressed additional files `policy.overlay-1.csv`, or vice versa.

 ## Validating and testing your RBAC policies

 If you want to ensure that your RBAC policies are working as expected, you can